-Head North This Spring
+Head North This Summer

 Welcome to Grand Rapids, Minnesota.
 Below is a sample itinerary builder that helps you plan things to do and see while you are in town.
 Select how many hours you have while you are in town, and we will show you a variety of options.
 Enjoy your time in Minnesota’s Nature.

 Select the amount of time you have while you are here and we will show you adventure activities to do in the Grand Rapids, MN area!

 - 2 Hours